 There is a lot we don’t know about your financial situation, but these are a few general tips that can help you or others in a similar situation.

-Create a budget: One of the first things you should do if you haven’t already, is to create a budget.
+Create a budget: One of the first things you should do if you haven’t already, is to create a zero based budget.
 This way you will know where your current expenses are, how much income you have, and where your money is going.
 Once your budget is in place, you should use that as a tool to help you spend less and look for ways to earn more money, both now and in the future.